rspamd/rspamd/doc/migration.md

 ### Protocol changes

-rspamd now uses `HTTP` protocols for all operations, therefore an additional client library is unlikely to be needed.
+Rspamd now uses `HTTP` protocols for all operations, therefore an additional client library is unlikely to be needed.
 The fallback to the old `spamc` protocol has also been implemented to be automatically compatible with `rmilter` and other software that uses the `rspamc` protocol.